Awards

 1981 Ismet Karacan, MD and Howard Roffwarg, MD

-Established in 1994, the William C. Dement Academic Achievement Award recognizes members of the sleep field who have displayed exceptional initiative and progress in the areas of sleep education and academic research.
-The award’s namesake, William C. Dement, MD, PhD, is one of the nation’s leading sleep researchers.
-His extensive publication of research, studies of REM sleep and development of the Multiple Sleep Latency Test greatly advanced the sleep medicine field.
-The William C. Dement Academic Achievement Award embodies the pursuit of knowledge, a commitment to teaching and an unceasing quest to disseminate truth.
+The Excellence in Research Award recognizes members of the sleep field who have displayed exceptional initiative and progress in the areas of sleep academic research, dissemination of knowledge, and mentoring of the next generation of physicians and scientists.
+The award’s namesake, William C. Dement, MD, PhD, was one of the nation’s leading sleep researchers.
+His extensive publication of research and work with REM sleep has greatly advanced the sleep medicine field.
+The Excellence in Research Award embodies the pursuit of knowledge and an unceasing quest to disseminate truth in the areas of basic, translational, and clinical research.

 2022 David Rapoport, MD